35 GTA 5 Locations Based on Real Life

 Why It Counts: Chumash is based on Malibu.
 Use it as the coastal town match, then use Chumash Historic Family Pier for the specific Malibu Pier analogue.

-Claim Guardrail: Do not call the pier itself Malibu Pier unless referring to Chumash Historic Family Pier separately.
+Accuracy Note: Do not call the pier itself Malibu Pier unless referring to Chumash Historic Family Pier separately.

 GTA 5 Chumash Historic Family Pier